-On the Crafar farms, and what really makes us strong
+On the Crafar Farms sale, and what really makes us strong

 Like many, I have an instinctive aggression toward foreigners buying big tracts of New Zealand land.